CBainCoding/SignUp/README.md

 All html pages have been run through the official [W3C validator](https://validator.w3.org/).
 This was done by right clicking on each page and viewing source, then pasting into the validator.
 All pages have been tested both not logged in and logged in.
 For pages such as the FAQs where staff can see additional features, an additional test was performed with a staff account logged in.

-Lighthouse tests have been performed across the site and results are over 90 for each score.
+Lighthouse tests have been performed across the site and results are at least 90 for each score.
 </br>
 ![Lighthouse_Results](static/media/readme_images/Lighthouse.png)